tensorlakeai/indexify/README.md

 Indexify exposes operational metrics of the server on a prometheous endpoint at `/metrics`

+### Docker Distribution of Indexify

+## Start the server
+The docker distribution of Indexify makes it easy to run the service on any cloud or on-prem hardware.

+### Default Configuration

+### Custom configuration

+## Building indexify

 ## Coming Soon
 * Text splitting and chunking strategies for generating embeddings for longer sentences.
 * Retrieval strategies for dense embeddings, and a plugin mechanism to add new strategies.